2 years after Jan. 6, speaker scrap freezes Congress again - NewsBreak

 The nation’s legislative branch is again at a standstill — not from violence this time but because of a tortuous struggle among Republicans over who should lead them, and the House itself, as speaker.

-To be sure, a resolution to the immediate crisis may be near as the GOP leadership continues negotiations to appease its hard-right flank.
-Rep. Kevin McCarthy flipped more than a dozen colleagues to support him for House speaker Friday, finally showing progress on the fourth day and 12th ballot of the standoff.
+To be sure, a resolution to the immediate crisis may be near as the GOP leadership continues negotiations to appease its hard-right flank, but questions loom about the chamber's ability to manage even the most essential legislation, such as funding the government and meeting the nation's debt obligations.

 Biden, in his afternoon remarks, will tell stories of heroism, whether in the face of a violent Capitol mob or a vehement horde of Donald Trump-inspired agitators who threatened election workers or otherwise sought to overturn the results.
 He will appeal for unity.